isc-projects/bind9/README.md

 corporation dedicated to providing software and services in support of the Internet infrastructure, developed BIND 9 and is responsible for its ongoing maintenance and improvement.
-BIND is open source software licenced under the terms of the Mozilla Public License, version 2.0.
+BIND is open source software licensed under the terms of the Mozilla Public License, version 2.0.

 For a summary of features introduced in past major releases of BIND, see the file [HISTORY](HISTORY.md).